vinpac/sublime-simple-import/README.md

 	import {A} from 'B';`

 # Notes
-This project is just starting.
+PressThis project is just starting.
 I know it doesn't does much yet, but I hope it will become a bigger plugin in the near future.
 Feel free to contribute, to criticize the code lol. :)